pvaelli/Bioinformatics/BLAST_DatabasesAndSearch.md

 ```
 So what's going on up here?
 First, we direct toward the blastn executable in the bin. `-query` specifies the location and name of our query file; `-db` specifies the location and name of our database; and `-out` specifies the location for the output, which is a list of your top BLAST hits.
 Here, we are creating a new file `mouse_actb_hits.html` using the `-html` flag to create the HTML file.
 We can then open this file in our web browser to analyze the results of our BLAST search.

 You now have data!
-Go to your Output directory and retrieve your BLAST hits!
+Go to your Output directory and open your new HTML file with your BLAST hit results.

 Before we wrap up, there are a few different types of BLAST searches that we can perform.
 Here is a list that includes search type, query type, and data type.
 By type, I mean either nucleotide data or amino acid data.
 Replace `blastn` with `blastp`, `tblastn`, or `blastx`.
 For our purposes, the best search is `tblastn` using a protein query against our nucleotide transcriptome.